 There are so many other inspiring Camino de Santiago guidebooks.
 But not many of them manage to offer detailed information as the ones listed above.

 However, the detailed information and maps John Brierley offers are hard to match.
-There is plenty of information on accommodation, services, tourist attraction, weather, and elevation.
-I like that the guidebook also offers local historic information along with interesting coverage of local legends.
+There is plenty of information on accommodation, services, tourist attractions, weather, and elevation.
+I like that the guidebook offers local historical information and interesting local legends coverage.

 Camino de Santiago FAQ

-I’d like to address a few common questions for those who are currently planning.
+I’d like to address a few common questions for those currently planning.

 Is Camino de Santiago safe?